kevba/blog/content/posts/docker-bridges.md

     ${name-of-the-network}
 ```

 After a reboot the network is ready.
 You can now start containers on this network.
-These containers will be reachable anywhere in the network.
+These containers will be reachable from anywhere in the network.

 ### Using the network
 You can start a container on the network by setting the `--network` option when starting the container.

 The container must also be assigned an IP address.
-IF no ip address is given docker simply assigns one, which can cause IP conflicts.
+If no ip address is given docker simply assigns one, which can cause IP conflicts.
 The IP address can be set with the `--ip` flag.

 The docker run command should look something like this:
 ``` bash